About the challenge

 The trip cost includes all accommodation, as well as all flights and transport; bedding except sleeping bag liner; all meals except as specified in the itinerary.
 Experienced Discover Adventure leaders and doctor (depending on final group size) are also included, along with a local support crew of guides, cooks and drivers.

 It does not include personal travel insurance, airline fuel supplement if charged by the airline, two meals as specified, tips for local crew, or international departure tax.
+Please note, bike carriage or hire are not included in this challenge.
 It also does not include any extra food, drinks, personal items or entry to any optional tourist sites you may wish to visit.
 Remember to allow extra for drinks, souvenirs & other personal expenses.
 Please note that costs may fluctuate and we have no control over any changes.
 We strongly recommend you carry a credit card in case of personal emergency.

 Group flights leave from London Heathrow or Gatwick, (we regret that we are unable to book connecting flights) and are booked through Discover Adventure Ltd under ATOL licence 5636.
 By travelling with Discover Adventure you are protected by the Civil Aviation Authority (CAA).
 We are most likely to fly with South African Airlines or British Airways and Comair, however, we don’t always fly with the same airline so this is a guideline only.
 You will usually receive confirmed flight details several months before departure.
 Our itineraries are always based on current flight schedules and are therefore subject to change by the airline.
 If you prefer to book your own flights please ask us for a land-only cost.